-- Press the gun switch and hold it.
+- o Press the gun switch and hold it.
 Electromagnetic gas valve is turned on.
-The shielding gas stars to flow. - 0-1 Pre-gas time. - Initiation of the welding arc. - 1-2 Arc is ignited and the output current rises to the setting welding current from the min. welding current. - 2-3 During the whole welding process, the gun switch is pressed and held without releasing. - Release the gun switch, the welding current will drop in accordance with the selected down-slope time. - 3-4 The current drops to the minimum welding current from the setting current, and then arc is turned off. - 4 Termination arc welding. - 4-5 Post-gas time, after the arc is turned off.
+The shielding gas stars to flow. - 0-1 Pre-gas time. - 1 Initiation of the welding arc. - 1-2 The rise time of the welding current. - 2 Achieving the set value of welding current. - 2-3 During the whole welding process, the gun switch is pressed and held without releasing. - ${\bf 3} \quad \begin{array}{ll} \text{Release the gun switch, the welding current will drop in accordance with the selected} \\ \text{down-slope time.} \end{array}$ - 3-4 The current drops to the minimum welding current from the setting current, and then arc is turned off. - 4 Termination arc welding. - 4-5 Post-gas time, after the arc is turned off.
 You can adjust it (0.1~10s) through turnning the knob on the front panel. - 5 Electromagnetic valve is closed and stop argon flowing.
 Welding is finished.

-7.7.5 Course of TIG welding process (4T)
+7.7.13 Course of TIG welding process (4T)